 As additional consideration in the acquisition of Kemco Systems Co., LLC ("Kemco"), the former owners of Kemco are entitled to earn-out payments up to \$4.0 million based upon specified financial results through August 31, 2026.
 Based on projections at the acquisition date, the Company estimated the fair value of the earn-out to be \$2.2 million.
-Of this \$2.2 million, \$1.1 million represents the current portion of earnout liability recorded in Accrued expenses on its Consolidated Balance Sheets, and \$1.1 million represents the non-current portion of earnout liability recorded in Other liabilities on its Consolidated Balance Sheets
+As of December 31, 2024, the earnout liability recorded in "Accrued expenses" on its Consolidated Balance Sheets was \$0.1 million, reflecting earnout payments of \$2.8 million made in the year ended December 31, 2024 and fair value adjustments of \$0.7 million during the year ended December 31, 2024.
+The fair value adjustments were recorded in "Amortization and earnout expenses" on the Consolidated Statement of Income.